Back to the Field? Hazards and Disaster Research Following the Pandemic

 - What will researchers do differently now, based on the lessons learned from working during the pandemic?

 Please note that while our program will include a focus on the questions above, researchers will have the opportunity to present on other hazards and disaster topics during concurrent sessions.
-We hope you will submit an abstract highlighting your current research and that you will plan to join us in July as we work together to advance hazards research and disaster science.

 The Researchers Meeting is organized by the International Sociological Association Research Committee on Disasters (ISA-RC39) with the support of the Natural Hazards Center and the Natural Hazards Engineering Research Infrastructure (NHERI) CONVERGE facility at the University of Colorado Boulder.